-It stated that, “The state shall encourage and support the development of offshore and deep sea fisheries and make rational arrangements for fishing capacity for inland and inshore fisheries”.
+It declared: “The state shall encourage and support the development of offshore and deep sea fisheries and make rational arrangements for fishing capacity for inland and inshore fisheries”.

 Data from the Ministry of Agriculture and compiled by Greenpeace show the catch size increased almost 200% between 1986 and 1995.

 According to Cao Ling’s review, the quality and value of China’s catch has plummeted, too.
-The large commercial species, such as yellow croaker and large head hairtail that used to be the bulk of the catch, have declined.
+Overfishing of large commercial species, such as yellow croaker and large head hairtail, which used to be the bulk of the catch, has led to their decline.
 Nowadays, 80% of the catch is composed of small, low-value fish, such as anchovy and mackerel.
-In fact, one third of the catch is not deemed sufficiently nutritious for human consumption and is used to produce fodder, according to Greenpeace.
+In fact, one third of the catch is not deemed sufficiently nutritious for human consumption so is used to produce fodder, according to Greenpeace.

 The catch from China’s coastal fisheries that is comprised of small, low-value fish